-All students in Years 7 & 8 who want to Make a Difference are invited to join the MAD group and take part in a range of spiritual, community and fundraising activities.
+Our students are at the heart of the spiritual life of our school and are a model of collaborative ministry where staff and students will work together as ‘People of God’.
+All students in Years 7 & 8 who want to make a difference are invited to become Ethos Leaders who take part in a range of spiritual, community and fundraising activities.
 Students take the lead in assemblies and liturgies, with the guidance of staff, strengthening their own faith and making a significant contribution to the school community.
-In Key Stage 4 students will have the opportunity to join Genesis and continue their work further.
-Members of MAD and Genesis are invited to the annual Lasallian Camp at St Cassian’s Centre in Kintbury and can meet with like-minded students from all over the UK for spiritual and enriching activities.
+In Key Stage 4 & 5 students will have the opportunity to join the Genesis group and continue their work further.
+Students are invited to the annual Lasallian Camp at St Cassian’s Centre in Kintbury and can meet with like-minded students from all over the UK for spiritual and enriching activities.

 Students are encouraged to think of those less fortunate than themselves and are asked to give up their time to fundraise for a variety of charities throughout the year.
 In the past few years many thousands of pounds have been raised through our annual sponsored walk which has gone to support the Good Life Orphanage and other local, national and international charities.
 During Lent there is a specific focus on St Joseph’s Penny which supports Caritas in their work across Salford Diocese.